intel-comp-saude-ufes/2024-2-P2-OSCC-domain-shift-classification/README.md

 ## 📥 Downloading data

 The dataset used for training was [NDB-UFES: An oral cancer and leukoplakia dataset composed of histopathological images and patient data](https://data.mendeley.com/datasets/bbmmm4wgr8/4), curated by Maria Clara Falcão Ribeiro de Assis, Leandro Muniz de Lima, Liliana Aparecida Pimenta de Barros, Tânia Regina Velloso, Renato Krohling, Danielle Camisasca.
 Published in March 16, 2023.
 Mendeley Data, V4 , doi: https://doi.org/10.17632/bbmmm4wgr8.4.
+The format used was obtained by Labcin instead of the format available at mendeley, this is so that the original image names can be used.
+The original image names contain the parent image name, having this information is vital to guarantee that no contamination is made during train/test splits.

 The dataset used for test was [Histopathological imaging database for Oral Cancer analysis](https://data.mendeley.com/datasets/ftmp4cvtmb/2), curated by Tabassum Yesmin Rahman, Lipi B. Mahanta, Anup K. Das, Jagannath D. Sarma.
 Published in January 9, 2023.
 Mendeley Data, V1, doi: 10.17632/ftmp4cvtmb.2